NoahFontaine/DiaPulse/README.md

 ### <span style="color:blue">Model F:</span>

-Actually making use of the attnetion layer!
+Actually making use of the attention layer!
 Modified the input data to have a timestep of 10.
 No changes to number of features etc.

 #### <span style="color:blue">Architecture:</span>